prwitt/azure-demos/kubernetes/README.md

 mongo-controller   1         1         1         9m
 web-controller     2         2         2         3m

-# The Pods were created by the Resource Controllers
+# The Pods were created by the Replication Controllers

 $ kubectl get pods
 NAME                     READY     STATUS    RESTARTS   AGE